cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       :ref:`The full guide to Cylc install <Installing-workflows>`.

-   .. versionchanged:: 8.0.0

-      ``cylc install`` is a new feature of Cylc 8.

    To allow you to separate the development and running of workflows Cylc provides a :term:`cylc install <install>` command.